 Van Til does not delay in delivering punches.
-After one sentence commending the book under review he says, “Karl Barth’s theology is based upon an antitheistic theory of reality.”
+After one sentence commending the book he is reviewing he says, “Karl Barth’s theology is based upon an antitheistic theory of reality.”
 That is a position he will hold for the rest of his career as a critic of Barth’s theology.

 Now, to be sure, that does not sound very charitable.
 In fact, it sounds kind of harsh, even brash.
-But what is it that drives Van Til to this conclusion?
+But what drives Van Til to this conclusion?
 Is he just an ill-tempered man?
 Does he revel in criticism?
 Or, does he have a legitimate point in view?